Inaamallah/Inaamallah/README.md

 ###

-<p align="left">My name is InaamAllah and I'm an aspiring AI Engineer from Pakistan 🇵🇰</p>
+<p align="left">I'm InaamAllah Sarfraz — an aspiring Data Scientist and Analyst from Pakistan 🇵🇰</p>

 ###